 6: Credit Card Information

-- HOW they are stolen: Card information can be stolen by skimmers, malware, and through access to your accounts.
+- HOW they are stolen: Credit card information can be stolen by skimmers, malware, and through access to your accounts.

 - VALUE of this information: A single credit card number may sell for $5 or less, and bundles tend to sell for upward of $40.

-Check your bank statements regularly to monitor for suspicious activity.
+Check your credit card statements regularly to monitor for suspicious activity.
 If you notice a breach, contact your card issuer and cancel your card immediately.
 Use your statement to report any fraudulent purchases you did not authorize.
 Your card issuer will send you a new card with a new number.

 The takeaway?
 Follow necessary precautions to prevent your information from falling into the wrong hands.
 By using multiple, carefully crafted passwords and being responsive when a company reports a breach, you can avoid having your information compromised.